lucasvianav/nvim/README.md

 ## <a id="capslock"></a>CapsLock ([suxpert/vimcaps](https://github.com/suxpert/vimcaps))
 This plugin is pretty simples and I like it a lot: it basically deactivates CapsLock once you exit insert mode.
-An alternative would be ([tpope's vim-capslock](https://github.com/tpope/vim-capslock)), but I couldn't make it work on VSCode (vimcaps does).
+An alternative would be [tpope's vim-capslock](https://github.com/tpope/vim-capslock), but I couldn't make it work on VSCode (vimcaps does).

 # <a id="acknowledgements"></a>Acknowledgements
 Just wanna thank: